History of the Telephone

 The telegraph and telephone are very similar in concept, and it was through Bell's attempts to improve the telegraph that he found success with the telephone.

 The telegraph had been a highly successful communication system for about 30 years before Bell began experimenting.
 The main problem with the telegraph was that it used Morse code, and was limited to sending and receiving one message at a time.
-Bell had a good understanding about the nature of sound and music.
+Bell had a good understanding of the nature of sound and music.
 This enabled him to perceive the possibility of transmitting more than one message along the same wire at one time.
 Bell's idea was not new, others before him had envisaged a multiple telegraph.
 Bell offered his own solution, the "Harmonic Telegraph".
-This was based on the principal that musical notes could be sent simultaneously down the same wire, if those notes differed in pitch.
+This was based on the principle that musical notes could be sent simultaneously down the same wire if those notes differed in pitch.

 Bell and Watson continued to work on the harmonic telegraph at the insistence of Hubbard and a few other financial backers.
 During March 1875 Bell met with a man called Joseph Henry without the knowledge of Hubbard.
 Joseph Henry was the respected director of the Smithsonian Institution.
 He listened closely to Bell's ideas and offered words of encouragement.
 Both Bell and Watson were spurred on by Henry's opinions and continued their work with even greater enthusiasm and determination.
-By June 1875 they realised their goal of creating a device that could transmit speech electrically would soon be realised.
+By June 1875 they realized their goal of creating a device that could transmit speech electrically would soon be realized.
 Their experiments had proven different tones would vary the strength of an electric current in a wire.

 Now all they had to do was build a device with a suitable membrane capable of turning those tones into varying electronic currents and a receiver to reproduce the variations and turn them back into audible format at the other end.
 In early June, Bell discovered that while working on his harmonic telegraph, he could hear a sound over the wire.
 It was the sound of a twanging clock spring.
-It was on March 10th 1876 that Bell was to finally realise the success and communications potential of his new device.
+It was on March 10th, 1876 that Bell was to finally realize the success and communications potential of his new device.
 The possibilities of being able to talk down an electrical wire far outweighed those of a modified telegraph system, which was essentially based on just dots and dashes.

 According to Bell's notebook entry for that date, he describes his most successful experiment using his new piece of equipment, the telephone.
 Bell spoke to his assistant Watson, who was in the next room, through the instrument and said "Mr Watson, come here, I want to speak to you."